dki-lab/ArcaneQA/README.md

 ## Setup
-We recommend you following the detailed instructions in https://github.com/dki-lab/GrailQA.
+We recommend you following the detailed instructions in our [GrailQA Repo](https://github.com/dki-lab/GrailQA).

 ## Running Experiments
 To train the model, run